underscoreio/essential-slick/src/pages/1-basics.md

 val result = Await.result(future, 2 seconds)
 ~~~

-We will have more to say on `Future`s, what you can do with them, and how they compose in Chapter **TODO**.

 ### Inserting Data

 Once our table is set up, we need to insert some test data.
 That would also be an action: